dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 1. If the recovery code is correct, MFA protection will immediately be disabled for the account.
 </div>

 Recovery codes can be re-generated.
-When a recovery code is re-generated, any previously generated recovery codes will not be usable anymore for disabling MFA.
+When a recovery code is re-generated, you cannot use any previously-generated recovery codes to disable MFA.

 <div class="section-steps" markdown="1">
 ##### Re-generating a recovery code